SpeedCodeNpo/ng-exercises/README.md

 ### User experience specification
 - The page will display two sets each having a text message (inside a div) and a button.
+- How the page needs to look like:

 - The first message is : This is message one
 - Under the message a button "CHANGE STYLE 1"